andres-lowrie/lang/docs/content/docs/functions/_index.md

 yes_no -> true, false
 ```

-By default, the compiler will create a [body block]() around anything on the
+By default, the compiler will create a <a>block</a> around anything on the
 right hand side of the thin arrow if you don't specify one.

-The only time you're required to specify one (body block) is when you want to be
+The only time you're required to specify one (a block) is when you want to be
 explicit about the return of a function

 ## Lambdas